GICTrade Hits 1-Day Volume of $17,251.18 (GICT)

-GICTrade (GICT) traded down 0.1% against the US dollar during the 24 hour period ending at 13:00 PM E.T. on January 5th.
-GICTrade has a market capitalization of $90.56 million and $17,251.18 worth of GICTrade was traded on exchanges in the last day.
-One GICTrade token can now be purchased for approximately $0.91 or 0.00002092 BTC on exchanges.
-During the last week, GICTrade has traded 0.9% lower against the US dollar.
+GICTrade (GICT) traded 0% lower against the U.S. dollar during the 1-day period ending at 17:00 PM Eastern on January 8th.
+GICTrade has a total market capitalization of $90.80 million and $17,251.18 worth of GICTrade was traded on exchanges in the last 24 hours.
+During the last seven days, GICTrade has traded 0.7% lower against the U.S. dollar.
+One GICTrade token can currently be bought for approximately $0.91 or 0.00001947 BTC on major cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.